tannerjared/MRI_Guide/Home.md

 **Version Notes**

+* Mac OS X Lion (10.7)
+     ** You should install Xcode first before beginning any of these other tasks.
+Depending on your OS version, Xcode 4.6 was installed.
+You can find the link [here](https://developer.apple.com/downloads/index.action#)
 * Red Hat Enterprise Linux Server Release 6.2 (Santiago)
 * Windows 7 (If you are using Windows it may be easier to log in as the Administrator for all of these downloads)